duftcola-dev/SWAGGER_CLI/README.md

 Download the <a href="">release</a> version.
 This is a cleaner repository without some media files you may not want.

-Run all the commands from outside of the folder cli/.
 ### Prerequisites

 * pip